-An uncommon, autosomal dominant inherited disorder of connective tissue characterised by loss of elastic tissue, resulting in musculoskeletal deformities, lens subluxation, aortic dissection, and root aneurysms.
+Marfan Syndrome is an uncommon, autosomal dominant inherited disorder of connective tissue characterised by loss of elastic tissue, resulting in musculoskeletal deformities, lens subluxation (dislocation), aortic dissection, and root aneurysms.

-Multidisciplinary team of consultants confirm diagnosis and manage treatment.
+Multidisciplinary team of consultants confirm diagnosis clinically and genetically using fibrillin-1 gene screen, and manage treatment.

-Dilation of aorta progressive if diameter is approximately >4.5 cm, but dilation may be delayed by beta-blockers, angiotensin-II receptor antagonists, or verapamil.
+Dilation of aorta progressive if diameter is over upper normal limit in adult of 3.8 cm, but dilation may be delayed by beta-blockers, angiotensin-II receptor antagonists, or verapamil.
 Risk of aortic dissection beyond this size or with pregnancy.

 Acute aortic dissection requires immediate surgical repair and has reduced long-term survival.